FoundationDB/fdb-kubernetes-operator/docs/manual/upgrades.md

 ## Overview

-The operator supports to upgrade FDB clusters by adjusting the `version` setting in the `FoundationDBCluster` spec.
+The FDB operator supports FDB clusters upgrades by adjusting the `version` setting in the `FoundationDBCluster` spec to the new desired version.
 It also offers limited support for downgrades, the limitation is that the operator only supports downgrades to an older patch version of the running FDB version.
 Upgrades of FoundationDB running on Kubernetes are challenging and the operator provides a way to handle a lot of the complexity on itself.
 The document will describe the upgrade process in details and some cases the operator cannot handle currently.